Ian Ogilvie-Grant, 8th Earl of Seafield

-"Sheep".
-Caricature by Spy published in Vanity Fair in 1883.

 Ian Charles Ogilvie-Grant, 8th Earl of Seafield (7 October 1851 – 31 March 1884), styled Viscount Reidhaven from 1853 until 1881, was a Scottish nobleman.
 He is numbered as the 27th Chief of Clan Grant.

 Biography

 Early life

 Ian Charles Ogilvie-Grant was born at Moray Place, Edinburgh, the only child of John Charles Ogilvie-Grant, 7th Earl of Seafield and his wife the Hon.
 Caroline Stuart, daughter of Lord Blantyre.
 He was educated at Eton College.
-During his minority he was entitled Lord Reidhaven and the Master of Grant.
+During his minority, he was titled Lord Reidhaven and the Master of Grant.
 The main residence for Ian growing up, as for his father and mother, was Cullen House in Cullen; Castle Grant, the traditional seat of the Clan Grant, was also occupied when his Strathspey estates were visited.
 Ian and his mother were very close, with her obituary stating that the "bond of affection which united him and his mother was of a strength and tenderness almost passing belief".